armory/documentation/_spinnaker_install_admin_guides/api-endpoint.md

      4096
    ```

-1. Generate a certificate signing request (CSR) for Deck.
+1. Generate a certificate signing request (CSR) for Gate.
 Ideally, specify
 Gate's eventual fully-qualified domain name (FQDN) as the Common Name (CN).

-   This will prompt for the pass phrase for `deck.key`.
+   This will prompt for the pass phrase for `gate.key`.

    ```bash
    # This should be the passphrase used to encrypt the Gate private key